Can you get a CCJ Mortgage?

 How to remove a CCJ

-If you are able to fully satisfy and pay the CCJ within a month of the being registered you are able to request that this is removed from the public register and also from your credit profile.
-To achieve this you will need to apply for a ‘certificate of cancellation’ form from the court where the judgement was issued and show proof of payment.
+If you are able to fully satisfy and pay the CCJ within a month of being registered you are able to request that this be removed from the public register and also from your credit profile.
+To achieve this you will need to apply for a ‘certificate of cancellation’ form from the court where the judgment was issued and show proof of payment.
 It is always worth reviewing your credit profile to make sure the CCJ has been removed.

 Can I get a mortgage with defaults?

 Yes.
 The availability of lenders that will help you will depend upon many factors, such as, the date of the defaults, how much the default was for, and what type of credit it was on.
 As a guide, most high street lenders require defaults to having been satisfied and registered over 3 years ago.
 If you have had a default registered within the last 3 years there are specialist lenders who could help and they offer their mortgages through brokers such as The Money Hub.

 A default on a mortgage occurs when you have had excessive mortgage arrears.
 A default generally appears just before or at the beginning of the lender starting the repossession process.
 If you are in this position you should contact your mortgage lender to discuss your circumstances and try to come to an arrangement.
 The lender has a duty to Treat Customers Fairly and try to reach a suitable arrangement for all parties to help you get back on track.